microsoft/nni/docs/Trials.md

 ## Overview

-In NNI, hyper-parameter searching space will be firstly defined using a json file (often called searchspace.json).
-According to the search space defined by this file, different hyper-parameter combinations will be generated to try and get feedback information like final accurary.
+In NNI, hyper-parameter searching space will be first defined using a json file (often called searchspace.json).
+According to the search space defined by this file, different hyper-parameter combinations will be generated to try and get feedback information like final accuracy.

 A **Trial** in NNI is such an individual attempt at applying a set of hyper-parameters on a model.

-NNI provide two approaches for you to define a trial: `NNI API` and `NNI Python annotation`.
+NNI provides two approaches for you to define a trial: `NNI API` and `NNI Python annotation`.

 ## NNI API
 > Step 1 - Prepare a SearchSpace parameters file.